 Smoked flooring is becoming an increasingly popular wood flooring choice due to its ability to withstand more damage than a non-smoked floor and the unique colours fuming can create.
 Let’s take a look at the unique features of smoked floors.

 This process involves introducing ammonia (ammonium hydroxide solution) into the atmosphere by placing a container with the solution on the floor of the chamber.
-The ammonia in the atmosphere causes the tannins in the wood to be brought to the surface changing the wood’s appearance.
+The ammonia in the atmosphere causes the tannins (tannic acid) in the wood to be brought to the surface, changing the wood’s appearance.

 Variation is a feature of smoked floors, each plank responds differently to the smoking process resulting in a wide range of colours displayed on each plank of flooring.
 Not every tree, or even every board contains the same quantity of tannic acid, therefore the colour and appearance can vary significantly from board to board and throughout the finished floor.

 Smoking typically creates a rich brown colour.
 By changing the temperature of the enclosed chamber, the tones in the flooring can be altered.
-Hotter temperatures can result in red tones, while cooler temperatures typically introduces green tones into the oak.
+Hotter temperatures can result in red tones, while cooler temperatures typically introduce green tones into the oak.

 Around 1600m2 of our popular Ness Smoked Oak was selected for the Eden Locke aparthotel developments in Edinburgh.
-The unique features of a smoked floor means that the floor will remain in pristine condition for many years to come, even in the busy hotel setting.
+The unique features of a smoked floor mean that the floor will remain in pristine condition for many years to come, even in the busy hotel setting.

 Manufacturer and supplier of premium hardwood flooring, Atkinson & Kirby, has relocated its headquarters to Chirk, North Wales, joining the company’s existing onsite manufacturing and distribution facility.
 As part of the ongoing development of the company, Atkinson & Kirby has relocated its office headquarters to join its existing manufacturing and distribution facility in Chirk.
 The move will improve both the service and quality of products by having all staff in one location, unifying working relationships between all departments, from marketing to distribution, as well as improving efficiency, customer service and delivery.
 Atkinson & Kirby still retains its office and distribution in Livingston.
 Tradition is an integral part of Atkinson & Kirby and the company is proud to remain one of a few British manufacturers of hardwood flooring, with a selection of solid flooring being produced in its Chirk mill.
 Tony Miles, CEO of Atkinson & Kirby, comments: “The consolidation of all offices to Chirk is a big move and demonstrates just how serious we are about British manufacturing and sustainability.
 “We are FSC® certified and take pride in the quality of wood we supply, with rigorous inspections at various stages of production, making sure the wood is always from a sustainable source.
 “We are a family business and above all, excellent quality and customer service are our priority.
 The move is already proving successful, with a unified workforce, improved communication and efficiency.READ ARTICLE